DEFRA/software-development-standards/guides/continuous_integration.md

 ### Maintainability and test coverage

+Defra has a [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) organisation, which should be used to perform static quality analysis checks on your code.
-[CodeClimate](https://codeclimate.com/)'s quality check performs static analysis on your code.
-It gives your repository a maintainability grade, and estimates the time it would take to deal with any technical debt.
+It provides a rating for the security, reliability and maintainability of your code and estimates the time it would take to deal with any technical debt.

-If you include CodeClimate in your CI, it will flag problems it spots in your code, like duplication or complexity.
+You should include SonarCloud in your CI so that it flags problems it spots in your code, like duplication or complexity.

-You can also configure your build tool (like Travis) to report unit test coverage to CodeClimate.
-CodeClimate's CI will then report the test coverage for your changes and for the entire repository.
+You can also configure your build tool (like GitHub Actions) to report unit test coverage to SonarCloud.

-You can set thresholds for your required test coverage.
-If your changes don't have proper test coverage, CodeClimate's CI will fail.
+SonarCloud will then include your test coverage in its assessment of your code.

-CodeClimate's quality check is free to use for open source GitHub repositories.
+SonarCloud is free to use for open source GitHub repositories.

 ## CI with Jenkins